rany2/jqGrid/README4.13.4.md

 ```
 All other language files and plugins are available from CDN too.
 See [the wiki article](https://github.com/free-jqgrid/jqGrid/wiki/Access-free-jqGrid-from-different-CDNs) for more details about the usage of free jqGrid from CDNs and RawGit.

-Remark: the above URLs will be available **after publishing** the release of the version of 4.13.5.
+Remark: the above URLs will be available **after publishing** the release of the version of 4.13.4.

-### Below one can see the full list of changes in the version 4.13.5 compared with 4.13.4:
+### Below one can see the full list of changes in the version 4.13.4 compared with 4.13.3:

-* Add new option `unloadNodeOnCollapse`, which can be used in TreeGrid to remove previously loaded nodes of TreeGrid.
-It can improve the performance of TreeGrid in case of usage lagre number of nodes.
-See the comment to [the commit](https://github.com/free-jqgrid/jqGrid/commit/bc6fea06154851fd7e5c73a82ba8bbf7910fd768) for more detailes.
-[The demo](http://www.ok-soft-gmbh.com/jqGrid/OK/LocalAdjacencyTreeLoadOnDemand.htm) demonstrates unloading of all not on-top nodes on collapsing the parent node
-* Add new `additionalProperty:true` allows to specify additional property in `xDimension` of `jqPivot` method without the usage of unneeded hidden columns
-* Add more localization of Persian and Korean language locale files: grid.locale-fa.js and `grid.locale-kr.js`
-* Add `parentGroupIndex` property to the group header info (in case of usage data grouping)
-* Introduce the helper function `getGroupHeaderIndex`, which provides the information about the grouping headers.
-See [the demo](http://www.ok-soft-gmbh.com/jqGrid/OK/grouping2-groupCollapseAsFunction.htm) and [another one](http://www.ok-soft-gmbh.com/jqGrid/OK/grouping2-groupCollapseAsFunction1.htm)
-* Bug fix the order of paging buttons in the RTL languages.
-See [the issue](https://github.com/free-jqgrid/jqGrid/issues/275) for more detailes.
-* Bug fix the position of modal dialog in case of grid with scrolled data.
-See [here](http://stackoverflow.com/q/40316269/315935) for more details.
-* Add support of `groupCollapse` property of `groupingView` defined as callback function.
-The callback function allows to define more sofisticated rules of collapsing some groups.
-See [the demo](http://www.ok-soft-gmbh.com/jqGrid/OK/grouping2-groupCollapseAsFunction.htm) and [another one](http://www.ok-soft-gmbh.com/jqGrid/OK/grouping2-groupCollapseAsFunction1.htm) and the comment to [the commit](https://github.com/free-jqgrid/jqGrid/commit/df91c0dbc5728a30578f19ce37dfbd8eda52230d) for more details.
-* Bug fix in frozen columns in processing of dynamical changing of the row height (starting inline editing, for example)
-* Use event namespace in `moseup` and `mousemove` events
-* Bug fix of resizing of the footer in case of using frozen columns
-* Replace `jQuery` methods `bind` and `unbind` to `on` and `off`, introduced in jQuery 1.7.
-Starting with jQuery 3.0 the methods `bind` and `unbind` are declared as deprecated (see [here](http://api.jquery.com/category/deprecated/deprecated-3.0/)), but there are still exist in the code.
-We replace `bind` and `unbind` to `on` and `off` to make the code more relible for the next versions of jQuery.
-* Bug fix horizontal scroll position in `sortableColumns`
-* Bug fix: prevent possible exception in processing of `jqGridRefreshFilterValues` event.
-See [here](http://stackoverflow.com/q/39867662/315935) for more information
-* Move the part of the code of `createEl` in new `fillSelectOptions` method and use it in the filter toolbar too
+* Add support on `IN` operation for local searching.
+The values should be comma separated.
-* Bug fix of the position of sorting icons of the column headers in case of usage jQuery UI 1.12.x
+* Bug fix initializing of `currentFilters` variable to {}.
+It's used in `filterToolbar`.
+The fix is important in case of usage `loadFilterDefaults: false` option of `filterToolbar`.
-* Add support of `mousewheel`/`DOMMouseScroll` in vertical scrolling of frozen columns (`setfrozenColumns`).
-New `mouseWheel` callback of `setFrozenColumns` allows to customize the default calculation algorithm of scrolling positing based of the changes of the value of wheel button
-* Bug fix click handler on frozen column in default `singleSelectClickMode:"toggle"` mode
-* Small clean-up of subgrid module in the working with loading div
-* Small clean-up of `saveCell` method in the working with loading div
-* Remove unneeded `htmlcontent` parameter of `progressBar`
-* Add the usage of `progressBar` and the options `saveui`, `savetext` like in inline editing
-* Bug fix of the wrong usage of `idSel` in some cases of `alert` dialog of Searching Dialog (`searchGrid`) and `GridDestroy` method
-* Remove the usage of deprecated `disableSelection` method of jQuery UI from `sortableRows`
-* The code optimizations of `getRowData`
-* Add support of moving position of column headers in `columnChooser` in case of usage grouping headers
-* Bug fix in `setGroupHeaders` in case if the grid inside of hidden div (for example inactive jQuery UI Tab)
+* Bug fix of idents in Searching Dialog in case of usage `overlay: 0` searching option.
-* Add support of new callback functions: `init` and `sortUpdate` in `columnChooser` method
+* Add `mode` and `rowid` properties in the options of `selectFilled` callback and `jqGridSelectFilled` event.
-* Bug fix in columnChooser in the order of columns
+* Bug fix: prevent id duplicates in `navButtonAdd` if id option is specified and there are more as one navigation bar (both `pager` and `toppager` are set).
-* Bug fix of width of items after drop in selected column in the Column Chooser
+* Bug fix of `selected` option in Chrome/Firefox in `filterToolbar` if `searchoptions.noFilterText` is used.
-* Bug fix in `ui.multiselect.js` and the Column Chooser
+* Bug fix in `searchGrid` (Advanced Searching Dialog) to make `showQuery: true` option correctly working.
-* Improve performance of resizing the columns
-* Add `column` property to options of `createEl` and `bindEv` of Searching Dialog (`jqFilter` method).
-The `columns` parameter contains typically the deep **copy** of `colModel`.
-The new `column` property allows to access the copy of the item of `columns` by usage `options.column`.
-Thus one should be able to modify `searchoptions` by modifying of  `options.column.searchoptions`.
-* Add support of multiple:true selects in the filter toolbar inside of jqGridRefreshFilterValues event (in case of usage default loadFilterDefaults:true option of `filterToolbar`)
+* Bug fix of `edittype: "select"` element selection by text or value (if text and values are different, but no `formatter: "select"` are used).
+* Makes searching filter (created by `filterToolbar`) more compliant to WAI-ARIA 1.1 and WCAG 2.0 standards.
+* Add the usage of `$.jgrid.defaults.fatalError` instead of `alert` over the whole code (the method `$.jgrid.defaults.fatalError` can be replaced to any custom implementation).
+* Add `summary` parameter in `summaryFormat` callback used for data grouping.
+See [the issue](https://github.com/free-jqgrid/jqGrid/issues/232) for more details.
+* Increases the value of the `size` attribute of the pager `<input>` based on the pager value.
+It improves the visibility of the pager input if the total number of pages larger as 99.

-Other old readmes contain the list of the features and bug fixed implemented before:
+Other readmes contain the list of the features and bug fixed implemented before:

-* [README4.13.4.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.4.md) contains the readme of free jqGrid 4.13.4.
 * [README4.13.3.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.3.md) contains the readme of free jqGrid 4.13.3.
 * [README4.13.2.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.2.md) contains the readme of free jqGrid 4.13.2.
 * [README4.13.1.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.1.md) contains the readme of free jqGrid 4.13.1.